dklawren/mozreview-devenv/README.md

 /src        : nfs mount of your vct directory /reviewboard: reviewboard data directory
 /bugzilla   : bmo (uses mod_cgi, no need to restart apache when making changes)

+reviewboard is run using django's runserver inside a screen session owned by the 'reviewboard' user.